Santiago Herrero

-Santiago Herrero (9 May 1943 – 10 June 1970) was a Spanish professional Grand Prix motorcycle road racer.
-He was Spain's most promising international motorcycle racer until he died from injuries sustained while competing in the Isle of Man TT.
+Santiago Herrero Ruiz (9 May 1943 – 10 June 1970) was a Spanish professional motorcycle racer.
+He competed in the FIM Grand Prix motorcycle racing world championships from 1968 to 1970 as a member of the Ossa factory racing team.
+As Spain began to emerge from the Franco Era, Herrero became the country's most promising international motorcycle racer until he died from injuries sustained while competing in the 1970 Isle of Man TT race.

 Biography

 Born in Madrid, Spain, Herrero bought his first motorcycle at the age of 12.
 In 1962, he obtained his racing license, competing on a Derbi and doing his own maintenance.
 He soon moved up to a Bultaco Tralla 125 and caught the eye of Luis Bejarano, the owner of Lube (a Spanish motorcycle marque) who recognized Herrero's talent.
 Bejarano offered him a job in the company's competition department.
 In 1964, Herrero finished in third place in the 125cc Spanish National Championship and in 1965, he finished in second.
 Unfortunately for Lube, the marque ran into financial difficulties and went out of business.

 Herrero decided to go into business for himself, running a motorcycle repair shop in Bilbao.
 He purchased a Bultaco and competed as a privateer.
 Around this period, Eduardo Giró, lead designer of the Ossa motorcycle company developed a revolutionary bike with a monocoque chassis.
 Recognizing Herrero's riding talent as well as his mechanical skills, Giró offered him a job to develop the Ossa 250cc race bike.
-The Ossa's monocoque chassis' superior stiffness and weight imbued it with exceptional cornering and braking abilities which, in turn allowed for faster cornering speeds than the competition.
+The Ossa's monocoque chassis' superior stiffness and lighter weight imbued it with exceptional cornering and braking abilities which, in turn allowed for faster cornering speeds than the competition.
 Together they won the 250cc Spanish National Championship in 1967.